hackergrrl/art-of-readme/README.md

 either use your work when it's a fit, or move on to something else that does.

+## Call to arms!

+Go forth, brave module spelunker, and make your work discoverable and useable through excellent documentation!

 ## Bonus: other good practices

 Outside of the key points of the article, there are other practices you can